Introduction What's New Features Installation Quick Start API Reference Configuration License

 kiosk Print only, maximum stability 24/7 public terminals

-unrestricted Everything enabled (default) Development, testing
+unrestricted Everything enabled Development, testing

 from pdfjs_viewer import PDFViewerWidget, ConfigPresets, PrintHandler